 Taking out data from local news channels or removing Obama does little to change the pattern in the aggregate distribution.

-This note is in response to Agnoff Lecture by Ed Haertel.
+This note is in response to some of the points raised in the Agnoff Lecture by Ed Haertel.

 The lecture makes two big points: